 To add a button, use the Button widget.
-You can link a website, email address or a phone number to the button.
+You can link a website, email address, or phone number to the button.
 When a user clicks on the button widget, the associated function is triggered.
 This assists users in taking prompt actions.
-For example, you have paired an email address to a button.
+For example, you have paired an email address with a button.
 When a user clicks on it, the email client installed on the user’s device opens to compose an email to the given address.

 News Stage Widget